AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DataViewsAPIOverview/Resolved_Data_View_API.md

 uid: ResolvedDataViewAPI
 ---

-# Resolved Data View API
+# Resolved data view API

 This portion of the overall [data views API](xref:DataViewsAPIOverview) is the resources that resolve per-user for each data view.
 For a description of what this information is, and how to use it, see the [documentation](xref:ResolvedDataView) for resolved data views.